Pelody/City-Mesh-Network-of-IoT/README.md

 Ensuring seamless communication within our IoT network is paramount to the success of our solution.
 To achieve this, we employ a robust connectivity management strategy.
 ESP32 devices are programmed to prioritize direct transmission to a central node, optimizing data transfer efficiency.
 Moreover, backup routes are implemented to address potential connectivity issues, guaranteeing uninterrupted data flow even in adverse conditions.

 ### 4. Raspberry Pi Integration
 At the heart of our system lies the Raspberry Pi, serving as the central hub for data processing and storage.
-Leveraging the FastAPI framework, the Raspberry Pi efficiently processes incoming data from ESP32 devices before securely storing it in MongoDB.
+Leveraging the FastAPI framework, the Raspberry Pi efficiently processes incoming data from ESP32 devices before securely storing it in Cloud MongoDB.
 This orchestrated workflow enables comprehensive data management and analysis, laying the foundation for actionable insights into environmental sound dynamics.

 ### 5. Future Development Considerations
 As we embark on this journey of experimentation and validation, we remain cognizant of the opportunities for future development and improvement.
 Our methodology not only provides a roadmap for the validation of our proposed solution but also sets the stage for ongoing refinement and enhancement.
 Through continuous iteration and innovation, we strive to push the boundaries of environmental monitoring technology, ultimately contributing to a more sustainable and harmonious world.